harrietty/harrietryder.co.uk/src/blog/rspec-1.md

 Somewhat related to this concept of classes is the handy method `class_eval`.

 `class_eval` is a method available on a class, which allows you to execute code in the context of the class in question.
-For example, we can so something similar to what we did before:
+For example, we can do something similar to what we did before:

 ```ruby
 class FooSpec